reymontero/remof/README.md

 ```
 ---

+## Overview
 Movfuscator compiles code from the esoteric language BrainF@$! to only mov instructions, and is best used in conjunction with the BFBASIC compiler by Jeffry Johnston.
 Arithmetic, comparisons, jumps, and everything else a program may need are all performed through mov operations; there is no self-modifying code, no transport-triggered calculation, and no other form of non-mov cheating.

+The following tools can be found under this repository:

 > **remof**: A tool for [movfuscated](https://github.com/xoreaxeaxeax/movfuscator) BF programs reverse engineering.